MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.0.0/upcoming-breaking-changes.md

 ---
 # Upcoming breaking changes in Azure PowerShell

-There is currently no planned breaking change for the next major release of Azure PowerShell - Az 11.
+There are currently no planned breaking changes for the next major release of Azure PowerShell, Az PowerShell module version 11.0.0.